polyformproject/commercial.polyformproject.org/terms.md

 # Order

 These terms, together with the order referencing them, make up a software license agreement.
-The software, the developer, and the customer are identified on order form.
+The software, the developer, and the customer are identified on the order.

 {{#model=trial}}
 # Trial